2009 Peruvian political crisis: AIDESEP leaders prosecuted, asylum for Pizango

 On 9 June, the government of Peruvian President Alan García still refused to meet with the indigenous coalition AIDESEP.
-The government sought to arrest Alberto Pizango on charges of sedition; he is a Shawi Indian leader of the protesters and head of their organization, AIDESEP.
+The government sought to arrest Alberto Pizango and others Indigenous leaders such as Teresita Antazú on charges of sedition; he is a Shawi Indian leader of the protesters and head of their organization, AIDESEP.
 Pizango entered Nicaragua's embassy in Lima on 8 June and was granted political asylum the next day.
 Four other AIDESEP leaders were accused of disturbing the peace and advocating sedition and revolt, and faced up to six years in prison.

 Decrees suspended, then overturned

 In the week following the clashes, Congress suspended two of the offending government decrees.
 The indigenous protesters vowed to continue until the decrees were repealed and not just suspended.
 On 18 June, Congress repealed two of the decrees, and the protesters lifted their blockade.

 Vildoso and Simon resign

 Carmen Vildoso, minister for Women's Issues and Social Development, resigned on 8 June to protest the government's actions.

 Prime Minister Yehude Simon negotiated the deal to repeal the two decrees mentioned above and announced on 16 June that he would resign "in the coming weeks" over the government's handling of the crisis.
 President Alan García had appointed Simon, who is politically to the left of García, in October 2008 in an effort to mollify the country's poor and hard-line leftist nationalists.